Azure/sg-aks-workshop/cluster-design/NetworkDesign.md

 Objective:
 - Decide on the number of VNETs, subnets, IP ranges and NSGs and their configuration.
+- Decide on ingress and egress routes and ip adresses

 ![Network design](img/vnet-design.png)

 Assumptions:

 - We have internal peered networks that are not trustworthy
-- We have no requirements for filtering egress traffic
+- We can accept public ip adresses

 The key design decisions for network topology are the following: